lji0126/Persuasion-Comments-Evaluation/README.md

         Tensorflow Implementation of "Incorporating Argument-Level Interactions for Persuasion Comments Evaluation using Co-attention Model".
 The dataset used in our paper can be download from the repository.

-2.Requirements

-    Python 3.5 or higher

-    Tensorflow >=1.0

-3.Data Format
+2.Data Format

-3.1 Dataset for persuasion comments evaluation
+2.1 Dataset for persuasion comments evaluation(CMV)

-        The whole dataset consists of 3,456 training instances and 807 testing instances, where each instance includes an original post with one positive and one negative reply respectively.
-We randomly select 10% of the training instances to form the development set.
+        This directory CMV contains pairs of argumentative threads made in reply to the same original post, one successful and one not (more details in Section 3.1 of the paper).
+Both files have the same format and store data for training and heldout testing respectively.
+Each line is a json object for a pair.
+A pair has the following fields: op_author, op_text, op_name, op_title, positive, negative.
+    "positive" is a list of replies in a rooted path-unit that won a delta from OP, while "negative" is a matching rooted path-unit that did not win a delta. "op_author", "op_text", "op_name" and "op_title" give information for the original post.

-3.2 Annotated dataset for interactive argument pair extraction
+2.2 Annotated dataset for interactive argument pair extraction

         We sample 50 triples in the form of (original post, positive reply, negative reply) from the training set and split these into 100 original post-reply pairs in the form of (original post, positive reply) and